wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 //TODO picture of fully tightened terminal

+The terminals must not move.
-It is a good idea to secure the lugs with either a #10 star washer or a nord lock washer, in addition to a nylock nut, as this will ensure the connection does not move.
+It is a good idea to secure the lugs with either a #10 star washer or a nordlock washer system, in addition to a nylon locking nut.

-Do not use a split ring lock washer, they do not increase joint strength.
+Do not use the split ring lock washer, they do not increase joint strength.

+..warning:: The lug and tab must be in direct contact, copper to copper: do not put a washer of any kind separating them.

 This connection must also be wrapped for electrical safety; electrical tape will work, but heatshrink that fits over the entire connection is recommended.